Postdoctoral Fellowships outline stage 2023-24 scheme guidance notes

 When naming a potential host institution, applicants should bear in mind that they are committing themselves to that institution.
 The Full Economic Costing basis of the award means that the flexibility to move institutions prior to taking up an award is severely limited.
 Only rarely in exceptional cases may agreement to transfer an award be given.

 Initial assessment of applications is made by subject specialist assessors.
-Decisions on these outline applications will be communicated to all applicants by January 2022.
+Decisions on these outline applications will be communicated to all applicants by the end of January 2024.

 Assessors will consider the scholarly importance of the project, the ability of the applicant, the feasibility of the proposed research programme (focusing on proposed methodology and timescale), and the applicant’s publication record, bearing in mind the early career focus of the award.
 Assessors may consider language competence where understanding material in a foreign language is crucial to the research objective.